skurik/bg-deploy/README.md

 ## Configuration

 The deployment script is passed a path to a JSON config file.
-A sample one is part of the repository, the options are explained below (the symmetrical ones are not repeated)
+A sample one is part of the repository, the options are explained below.

 | Option | Meaning |